Setareh Law

 Contact the Skilled California Accident Attorneys at Setareh Law

-Getting into an accident is understandably traumatic, but making the effort to take photos of the scene could make all the difference down the road.
+Getting into an accident is understandably traumatic, but making an effort to take photos of the scene could make all the difference down the road.
 Such photos could help you later when you file a claim.

 At Setareh Law, we have extensive experience helping car accident victims in California obtain the help that they deserve.
 To schedule a free case evaluation, you can call (310) 659-1826 or fill out our online contact form.